succinctlabs/sp1/book/writing-programs/cycle-tracking.md

 Samply uses the Firefox profiler to create a nice visualization of your programs execution.
 ![An example screenshot of the Firefox Profiler](../profiling.png)

+#### Interpreting the Profile
+- The "time" measurement in the profiler is actually the number of cycles spent, in general the less cycles for a given callframe the better.

+- The CPU usage of the program will always be constant, as its running in the VM which is single threaded.